-Children in Key Stage 2 who are behaving in a disruptive manner or not working to the best of their ability or who have forgotten their homework will be given a break time detention.
+Children in Key Stage 2 who are behaving in a disruptive manner or not working to the best of their ability or who have forgotten their homework may be given a break time detention.
 (Loss of 15 minutes morning play).
 Break time detentions are supervised by one of the KS2 teachers.
 If a child gets two morning detentions for the same reason in one half term then their parents will be informed and advised to discuss the reason with their child.
 Should a child be given three morning detentions for the same reason then they will also be given a lunchtime detention (loss of 30 minutes of lunchtime play).
 Lunchtime detentions are supervised by either the Head of school or the Assistant Head Teacher.
-Again, the child's parent/Carer will be informed and advised to discuss the matter further.
+Again, the child's parent/Carer will be informed and advised to discuss the situation with them.
+Should a child continue to display inappropriate behaviour or fail to provide homework then his/her parent/guardian will be invited to meet with the appropriate staff to discuss the matter further.